-- (1) Mr. Harrison is the only named executive officer who has satisfied the age and/or service eligibility requirements for retirement under the plans. - Amounts shown for the ORP and the SSIP for the named executive officers assume payment as a lump sum as of December 31, 2020.
+- (1) Messrs.
+Harrison and Chambless are the only named executive officers who have satisfied the age and/or service eligibility requirements for retirement under the plans. - (2) Amounts shown for the ORP and the SSIP for the named executive officers assume payment as a lump sum as of December 31, 2022.
 Participants in the ORP and the SSIP may elect to receive payments in equal monthly installments over a period of 10, 15 or 20 years.
-The amounts of the installments are based on the discount rates specified in the plans. - Amounts shown for the Annual Bonus Plan (other than a change in control) were calculated using the actual level of achievement of the performance goals for 2020.
-Amounts shown for the Annual Bonus Plan upon a change in control were calculated assuming the achievement of target performance. - (4) Amounts shown for the Long-Term Performance Equity Plan were calculated assuming the achievement of target performance goals for the three-year performance periods ending in 2020, 2021 and 2022.
-The amounts were then prorated for the portion of the performance periods Mr. Harrison was employed prior to the date of the triggering event. - Amounts shown for the Long-Term Performance Plan were calculated using the actual level of achievement of the performance goals for the 2018-2020 performance period and assuming the achievement of target performance goals for the three-year performance periods ending in 2020, 2021 and 2022.
-The amounts for the three-year performance periods ending in 2020, 2021 and 2022 were then prorated for the portion of the performance periods the executive was employed prior to the date of the triggering event.
+The amounts of the installments are based on the discount rates specified in the plans. - (3) Amounts shown for the Annual Bonus Plan (other than a change in control) were calculated using the actual level of achievement of the performance goals for fiscal 2022.
+Amounts shown for the Annual Bonus Plan upon a change in control were calculated assuming the achievement of target performance goals. - (4) Amounts shown in all of the columns other than the "Change in Control" column for the Long-Term Performance Equity Plan and the Long-Term Performance Plan were calculated using the actual level of achievement of the performance goals for the fiscal 2020 fiscal 2022 performance period and assuming the achievement of target performance goals for the three-year performance periods ending in fiscal 2023 and fiscal 2024.
+Amounts shown in the "Change in Control" column for the Long-Term Performance Equity Plan and the Long-Term Performance Plan were calculated assuming the achievement of target performance goals for the three-year performance periods ending in fiscal 2022, fiscal 2023 and fiscal 2024.
+The amounts for the three-year performance periods ending in fiscal 2023 and fiscal 2024 were prorated for the portion of the performance periods the executive was employed prior to the date of the triggering event.